 Although not a popular model for staphylococcal diseases, zebrafish embryos have proved very useful in dissecting interactions between S. aureus and its host owing to its small size and easy genetic manipulation.
 This study has demonstrated that stochastic clonal expansion of S. aureus is affected by external factors, such as antibiotic intervention, and internal factors, for instance the impact of individual strains on the host inflammatory response.
 Although these results need to be taken across other models for relevance to human infections, the zebrafish model of S. aureus infection has been very useful in uncovering these mechanisms.

 Nevertheless, two major limitations exist in the model used in this study.
 First, the disparity in the immune response and predominant virulence factors depending on the infection site makes the systemic infection model relevant only to systemic and not local infections.
-For instance the Panton-Valentine leucocidin is mostly associated to skin and soft tissue infections rather than invasive diseases (Shallcross et al. 2013).
+For instance, the Panton-Valentine leucocidin is mostly associated to skin and soft tissue infections rather than invasive diseases (Shallcross et al. 2013).
 In the present study, the problem was illustrated when determining the role of MyD88 in host survival and comparing the results to other staphylococcal models.
-Therefore a more detailed approach of systemic versus local infection would benefit the zebrafish model of staphylococcal infections.
+Therefore, a more detailed approach of systemic versus local infection would benefit the zebrafish model of staphylococcal infections.
 Secondly, the zebrafish model is at 28°C, which may alter the temperature-dependent facets of host-pathogen interactions.
 Overall the zebrafish model provides an excellent and ongoing platform for the study of host-pathogen interactions.

 Chapter 7: References